SammyDS9/BI-Dashboard---Entity-level-KPI-tracker/README.md

-# BI-Dashboard---Entity-level-KPI-tracker
+# BI-Dashboard--Executive KPI Dashboard for Healthcare Operational Excellence

-**Executive KPI Dashboard for Healthcare Operational Excellence** **Overview:**
+**Project Title: Executive KPI Dashboard for Healthcare Operational Excellence** **Overview:**
 This executive-level Tableau dashboard provides a comprehensive, real-time view of critical KPIs across various organizational synergies within our healthcare facility, including Operations, Finance, Quality, and Productivity.
 Designed to drive strategic decision-making, this tool updates automatically with monthly data, visualizes trends, and utilizes an intuitive color-coding system to indicate performance levels, ensuring leadership remains informed and agile in response to evolving dynamics.